The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Introduction

-With this theorem in hand, we derive the following analogue of a certain wall-and-chamber decomposition in Bridgeland stability:
+As a consequence we derive the following analogue of a certain wall-chamber decomposition in Bridgeland stability {(since a first version of this manuscript, chamber decompositions have also been studied for canonical metrics in complex geometry, using different approaches related to moduli of cscK manifolds and K-moduli, see e.g. \cite{SektnanTipler, CZhou2, CZhou})}:

 \begin{theorem} Let $X$ be a compact Kähler surface and $S$ any finite set of holomorphic line bundles on $X$.
-Let $V_S$ denote the set of stability data $\Omega = (\beta,\rho,U)$ satisfying the volume form hypothesis for each $L \in S$.
-Then, $V_S$ admits a locally finite wall-and-chamber decomposition. \end{theorem}
+Let $V_S$ denote the set of stability data $\Omega$ that have positive volume at each $L \in S$.
+Then, $V_S$ admits a locally finite wall-chamber decomposition. \end{theorem}

-For a detailed statement we refer the reader to Corollary \ref{Cor Z-critical structure} below.
+We refer the reader to Corollary \ref{Cor Z-critical structure} for precise definitions and details.